 The mentioned frameworks are market leaders.
 However, there are more tools that developers may consider adding to their tech stack.
 Here is the list of helpful front-end instruments:

-• The W3C Markup Validation Service is a free but powerful tool for checking the syntax of web pages.
-Also, it’s good for figuring out if your product follows the rules of accessibility.
+- The W3C Markup Validation Service is a free but powerful tool for checking the syntax of web pages.
+Additionally, it’s helpful in determining if your product complies with accessibility guidelines.

-• Grunt is a task runner that helps automate repetitive tasks such as complication, unit testing, minification, and others.
+- Grunt is a task runner that helps automate repetitive tasks such as compilation, unit testing, minification, and others.

 FAQs on Choosing a Front-End Framework